 Perhaps the most potent strategy that people with addictions use to deal with life boredom is intensity.
 People with addictions love emotional intensity whether it’s happiness, sadness, or anger.
 As long as the emotional level is raised to the level of a soap opera, it’s good.

 The Narcotics Anonymous saying “We made mountains out of molehills,” is an excellent metaphor for this.
-If an person with addiction issues goes to the parking lot and finds his car has a flat tire, he feels as if this is one more example of his pathetic luck.
-Relationships where addiction is involved are also very soap-opera like.
+If a person with addiction issues goes to the parking lot and finds his car has a flat tire, he feels as if this is one more example of his pathetic luck.
+Relationships, where addiction is involved, are also very soap-opera-like.

 Another tactic for creating intensity is to quit something and start something new.
-There is a benefit in newness… it’s not boring, at least for a while.
+There is a benefit to newness… it’s not boring, at least for a while.